sergio-costas/snap-tools/README.md

 part build, allowing to restore them inside the container to do tests in case there is a problem during the build operation.

+* fix_pkg: analyzes a .pc file from pkgconfig and modifies the *prefix* variable to contain the specific value passed, and also all the other variables to point to *$prefix/...*.

 ## How to use it

 Just add this in your *parts*: